-Kyle Krull was a talented, gritty, compassionate football player who grew up in Lemont, IL and went on to play for Western Illinois University.
+Kyle Krull was a talented, gritty, compassionate football player who grew up in Lemont, IL, and went on to play for Western Illinois University.
 Concussions cut his football career short and he began to struggle with headaches, sleep issues, difficulty concentrating and irritability.
-Krull died by suicide on June 4, 2019 at the age of 25.
-His family donated his brain to the VA-BU-CLF Brain Bank where researchers diagnosed him with Stage 1 (of 4) CTE.
+Krull died by suicide on June 4, 2019, at the age of 25.
+His family donated his brain to the UNITE Brain Bank where researchers diagnosed him with Stage 1 (of 4) CTE.
 His sister Meg Campion is sharing Kyle’s story to help raise awareness about the seriousness of head trauma and deepen society’s understanding of CTE and suicide to prevent future tragedies like Kyle’s.

 There is a reason his nickname was scud.
 The opposing offense rarely saw him coming.
 And if they did, it was too late.
 Kyle Krull could hit anyone on a football field and hit them hard.
 He was an aggressive linebacker with a natural eye for the game.
 His success was equal parts skill and strong will.
 Mediocre was not in his vocabulary.
 If he was going to do something, he was going to do it better than anyone else.